-Using the coefficients in Table 2, RMSE of rainfall intensities between updated and K&G IDF relationships is 26.8 mm/hour.
-Mean difference (intensities from original K&G IDF minus intensities from updated IDF following Equation 2 form) is -23.5 mm/hour (Table 4), and percent difference from K&G IDF is greater than 100% for most return periods for storms of four hour or greater duration (Tables 3 and 4).
-These results are caused by: significant increases in intensity of rainfall events during the last three decades, or the inclusion of recently available hourly rainfall records significantly altering the IDF relationships, or the spatial aggregation of rainfall records used for K&G IDF is too coarse for local planning and design in the Hyderabad area.
-Any of these causes should alert water resource managers in India to use IDF relationships that incorporate recently available hourly rainfall data from a recording gage(s) sufficiently close to the area of interest.
+Using the coefficients in Table 2, RMSE of rainfall intensities between updated and K&G IDF relationships is 26.8 mm/h.
+Mean difference (intensities from original K&G IDF minus intensities from updated IDF following Eq.
+(2) form) is -23.5 mm/h (Table 4), and the percentage difference from K&G IDF is greater than 100% for most return periods for storms of 4-h or greater duration (Tables 3 and 4).
+These results are caused by: significant increases in intensity of rainfall events during the last three decades or the inclusion of recently available hourly rainfall records significantly altering the IDF relationships, or the spatial aggregation of rainfall records used for K&G IDF is too coarse for local planning